owl73/westmarch-landol/class/wizard/garden.md

 2 | Take 1d6 damage.
 3 | Random mutation for 1d6 rounds, then Save.
 Permanent if you fail.
 4 | Plants wither in a 5xd20’ radius around you.
-5 | Save vs Fear against �re for the next 24hrs.
+5 | Save vs Fear against fire for the next 24hrs.
-6 | Plants erupt from your �ngers and toes.
+6 | Plants erupt from your fingers and toes.
 Everyone in a 50’ radius must roll under Dexterity or be entangled and slowed.
 The plants fade in 1 hour.ooms

 ### Dooms